Article

 - The Global Employment Comparison instantly compares local laws and employer costs like benefits, holidays, minimum wage, and onboarding times across 80+ countries

-- The Global Benefits Tool ensures you offer the right benefits package.
-It’ll help you navigate the statutory, common, and competitive benefits in each market.
+- The Global Benefits Tool ensures you offer the right package.
+We’ll help you navigate the statutory, common, and competitive benefits in each market

 Hire contractors compliantly with Deel Contractor of Record

-Deel Contractor of Record assists businesses by legally hiring contractors on your behalf and assuming total liability in the event of misclassification claims.
-The feature handles various tasks in recruitment, including hiring, compliance, invoicing, and payment of contractors.
+Deel Contractor of Record assists businesses by legally hiring contractors on their behalf and assuming total liability in the event of misclassification claims.
+The feature handles various recruitment tasks, including hiring, compliance, invoicing, and paying contractors.
 It offers a high level of protection with optimal flexibility.

 Whether you’re hiring a remote social media manager, expanding your nonprofit team to new locations, or wanting to employ local electricians to keep your satellite office in check, it’s important to remain compliant.

-Deel handles the legal and administrative complexity of hiring abroad with our employer of record (EOR) model, allowing you to expand your talent pool, remain compliant, and spend less time on payroll.
+Deel handles the legal and administrative complexity of hiring abroad with our Employer of Record model, allowing you to expand your talent pool, remain compliant, and spend less time on payroll.

 Compliance is key when hiring internationally, and you have to think beyond the federal government requirements.
-Deel offers visa support to get worldwide visas without cumbersome administration.
+Deel offers visa and immigration support to help you get worldwide visas and support relocations without cumbersome administration.

-Deel offers one-on-one support to speed up immigration and provides a centralized platform to continue payroll and HR.
+Deel offers one-on-one support to speed up immigration and provides a centralized platform to streamline the process.

 Deel Immigration